Parameter Adjustments in POMDP-Based Trajectory Planning for Unsignalized Intersections: Results

 The results, depicted in Figures~\ref{fig:roundabout_sim1} and~\ref{fig:roundabout_sim2}, show the mean of normalized reward $\Delta t \sum_i{r^i}$ achieved for various settings.
-Settings without crashes had values between $-3200$ and $-3600$.
-Mean reward below $-4000$ represents occurring crashes.
-The reward is also based on $\Delta t$, as the smaller the time step, the higher the reward because the planning algorithm has more samples to react.
+In most cases, the simulation resulted in no crashes with reward values between $-3200$ and $3600$ based on $\Delta t$.
+The smaller the time step, the higher the reward because the planning algorithm has more samples to react.

 Our key findings include identifying parameter threshold values, where their further changes have minimal impact on performance yet significantly increase computation time.
 The threshold for $N$ is 2; since for $N=1$, vehicles frequently crash at sample times $\Delta t \leq0.5$ \unit{\second}.
 For $c$, the threshold appears to be $10000$, with regular crashes occurring at lower values, mainly for $\Delta t = 1$ \unit{s}.
 Crashes also happened commonly for $n_\mathrm{par} \leq 100$ and for $n_\mathrm{ep} \leq 500$.